Feeding the Creative Process: the Diets and Disciplines of a Healthy Writer

 Welcome back, fellow writer

-I pray it’s been a fruitful month and all of your writing projects and creative endeavors have been filled with inspiration and joy.
+I pray it’s been a fruitful month and all of your writing projects and creative endeavors have been inspired and productive.

 As some of you may know, September has been an eventful month in that I made a decision to start a 21-Day Daniel Fast, which just ended a few days ago.